BavanthaU/rvio2_mono/README.md

 ## 2. Build and Run
 First `git clone` the repository and `catkin_make` it.
-Especially, `rvio2_mono` is used to run with rosbag in real time, while `rvio2_mono_eval` is used for evaluation purpose which preloads the rosbag and reads it as a txt file.
-A config file and a launch file are required for running R-VIO2 (for example, `rvio2_euroc.yaml` and `euroc.launch` are for [EuRoC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) dataset).
-The default mode is VIO, while you can switch to SLAM mode by setting the maximum number of SLAM features to nonzero from the config file (see `rvio2_euroc.yaml`).
-To visualize the outputs, please use `rviz`.
+The executable `rvio2_mono` is used to run with rosbag in real time, while `rvio2_mono_eval` preloads the bag for offline evaluation.
+A config file and a launch file are required for running rvio2_mono (for example, `rvio2_euroc.yaml` and `euroc.launch` for the [EuRoC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) dataset).
+The default mode is VIO; switch to SLAM by setting the maximum number of SLAM features to a nonzero value in the config (see `rvio2_euroc.yaml`).
+Use `rviz` to visualize the outputs.
 #### Start ROS:
   ```
   Terminal 1: roscore